The following evaluation modes are available:

 - Expression Mode for evaluating single-line expressions.

-- Code Fragment Mode for evaluating short code portions introducing them in the Statements to evaluate text field.
-Supported constructs are declarations, assignments, loops andif/else.
+- Code Fragment Mode for evaluating short code portions.
+You can evaluate declarations, assignments, loops and if/else.

 Besides that, PyCharm provides a way to quickly evaluate an expression in the editor at caret or a selection.